nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### When you need to view the details of your deadlines, tasks and events

 1. Type `s[elect] INDEX` and press `Enter`.
-Alternatively, click on the item in the list in the bottom left pane.
+Alternatively, click on the item in the list in the bottom left panel.

-2. App will display the item's details in the pane on the right.
+2. App will display the item's details in the panel on the right.

 	> Example Command: `select 1`
 	> <div style="text-align:center"><img src="images/appResponses/select_command_response.png" width="300"><br>